Cotalker/documentation/blog/2021-09-30-platform-ui-update.md

 ---
-title: User-Interface Update
+title: User-Interface & Search Update
 description: For work to be productive, you need your tools to be correctly organized and know where everything is.
-That's why we changed a little our user-interface to include a tool bar which includes easy access to the search tool.
-The search tool has also been modified to make it even easier to search through your data.
+That's why we made some changes to our user interface, adding a toolbar to give you easy access to the search tool and contact list.
+The search tool has also been enhanced to make it even easier to search through your data.
+Search queries can now even go through your shared documents and notes, allowing your company to make easier use of its growing knowledge base.
 image: img/updates/update_new_tool_bar.png
 draft: false
 ---